 The eligibility of applicants to an advertised doctoral position is assessed as follows:

 - The applicant uploads the relevant documents to the Varbi recruitment system as instructed in the advertisement.

-- The selection process of eligible applicants begins.
-When a candidate has been selected, notification is sent to the University Administration officers, who upload an “eligibility statement” for him/her.
-This statement is then to be printed out and appended to the admission decision.
+- When a candidate has been selected, the department notifies the university administration officers, who issue an “eligibility statement” for him/her.
+This statement must then be appended to the admission decision.